 But how does this get back to failure?

 Well, you're going to fail a lot in 10,000 hours.
 (Tiger woods spent 17 years working on his swing, even when already renowned for long drives.)
 It is this deliberate improvement that matters most - seeking out, and improving, technical aspects both small and large.
-Every mistake, every miss-step, every outcome that isn't quite what you want (failure) points the wait to a possible improvement.
+Every mistake, every miss-step, every outcome that isn't quite what you want (failure) points the way to a possible improvement.
 It's up to us to be self-aware enough to see those failures for what they are: opportunities.
+In this way, failure is nothing more than a stimulus.
+It is up to us to respond.

 Being brave enough to fail is important.
 Is there something you've been putting off?